Wednesday, 23 December 2020

 Prior to the supremacy of British India, areas now forming Pakistan were ruled by the above-mentioned powers.

-The above map shows the area, which different powers surrendered to the British before they became part of Pakistan in 1947.
-So we can see that Punjab, Kashmir, Gilgit Baltistan and parts of Khyber Pakhtunkhwa were gained from Sikhs and Dogras.
-While Sindh was conquered from the Talpur dynasty.
-On the west, Afghanistan was forced to surrender large parts to the British.
-While Bahawalpur and Kalat etc. were semi-independent states ruled by Muslim rulers as part of India with British India to be the paramount power.
+The above map illustrates the territories that various powers ceded to the British before they eventually became part of Pakistan in 1947.
+From this, we can see that Punjab, Kashmir, Gilgit-Baltistan, and parts of Khyber Pakhtunkhwa were acquired from the Sikhs and Dogras, while Sindh was conquered from the Talpur dynasty.
+To the west, Afghanistan was forced to cede large areas to the British.
+Meanwhile, states such as Bahawalpur and Kalat remained semi-independent, ruled by local Muslim dynasties, but with British India recognized as the paramount authority.

 Tariq Amir